gtatters/ThermImageJ/Readme.md

 These macros will allow you to import most FLIR jpgs and videos and process the images in ImageJ.

+ThermImageJ emerged from Thermimage (<https://github.com/gtatters/Thermimage>), an R package that has similar features, with less emphasis on image analysis.

 Version History
 ---------------